European rail passengers' rights regulation

-- properly inform you about a number of topics with regard to travel information specified in appendix II of the guideline prior to and during your trip.;
+- properly inform you about a number of matters relating to travel information specified in appendix II of the guideline prior to and during your trip;

-- offer, in case of delays, a refund and/or free meals, overnight accommodation or alternative transport where applicable.
+- offer, in the event of delays, a refund or compensation and/or free meals, overnight accommodation or alternative transport where applicable.
 The refund or reimbursement must be proportional to the extent of the delay;

 - ensure accessibility and assistance for disabled passengers and passengers with reduced mobility where possible;